dekstop/view/readme.txt

   <p>Today's date: <?= $timestamp->date('Y-m-d') ?></p>

 ... and that's already it.
-View.php will ensure that all properties get escaped, and it offers a simple rendering extension mechanism.
+View.php will ensure that all properties get escaped, and it offers simple rendering extension mechanisms.

 Refer to the code in /example/ for a more thorough treatment of features.